 - 1. Financial management includes the process of defining

 - a) accounts payable and receivables.

 - b) free and reduced price meals.

 - c) statement of activities.

 - d) program objectives and financial goals.

 - 2. Revenue received from students for the sale of nonprogram food items is classified as a

 - a) local source.

 - b) miscellaneous source.

 - c) school source.

 - d) fund transfer.

+- 3. A useful financial management information system

+- a) provides a uniform and consistent financial reporting structure.

+- b) provides only annual (useless and out of date) financial information.

+- c) supports a business school's reporting requirements.

+- d) supports a banking financial system.

-- 3. The financial report most often used by school nutrition program directors to analyze whether the expenses of the operation are being managed within the revenues received is the
+- 4. The financial report most often used by school nutrition program directors to analyze whether the expenses of the operation are being managed within the revenues received is the

 - a) statement of net position.

 - b) statement of activities.

 - c) statement of revenue.

 - d) budget.

-- 4. Three types of budgeting are
+- 5. Three types of budgeting are

 - a) zero, assets, and combination.

 - b) assets, incremental, and combination.

 - c) zero, incremental, and assets.

 - d) zero, incremental, and combination.

-- 5. The conversion of different meal services to a standard unit of measure is
+- 6. The conversion of different meal services to a standard unit of measure is

 - a) meal reimbursement.

 - b) nonprogram food sales.

 - c) meal equivalency.

 - d) Meals Per Labor Hour.

-- 6. Meals and other food items sold in the school nutrition programs, but are not eligible for reimbursement through federal funds are
+- 7. Meals and other food items sold in the school nutrition programs, but are not eligible for reimbursement through federal funds are

 - a) meal equivalents.

 - b) meal reimbursements.

 - c) nonprogram foods.

 - d) competitive foods.

-- 7. If a school district sets a goal of 38% for their food cost percentage, what is the base selling price for a bag of baked chips that has a raw food cost of \$0.19?
+- 8. If a school district sets a goal of 38% for their food cost percentage, what is the base selling price for a bag of baked chips that has a raw food cost of \$0.19?

 - a) \$0.40

 - b) \$0.50

 - c) \$0.70

 - d) \$0.75

+- 9. Comparing revenue earned with meal costs

+- a) helps determine where revenue needs to be increased.

+- b) allows you to analyze expenditures by cost.

+- c) identifies areas where expenses should be monitored.

+- d) tells you nothing.

-- 8. If the total of all cost percentages is less than 100%, then the operating balance
+- 10. If the total of all cost percentages is less than 100%, then the operating balance

 - a) Increases.

 - b) decreases.

 - c) Breaks even.

 - d) is over budget.

-- 9. Meals Per Labor Hour can be measured by

-- a) dividing the average number of meals served for a given period by the Average Daily Attendance.

-- b) dividing the average number of meals served for a given period by the average number of labor hours.

-- c) conducting a time and motion study.

-- d) dividing the average number of meals served for a given period by the number of paid labor hours.

-- 10. Budget forecasting means

-- a) surveying your customers for program improvement planning.

-- b) gathering feedback on the school nutrition program from the school wellness team.

-- c) estimating or calculating revenues and expenditures in advance by analyzing data.

-- d) developing a catering program.

-Financial Management: A Course for School Nutrition Directors, 2nd Edition 4-Hour Participant's Workbook
+Financial Management: A Course for School Nutrition Directors, 2nd Edition 8-Hour Participant's Workbook